vishal-pathak-18/Journal-App/journalApp/README.md

 # 📓 Journal App

-I developed a **Journal Application** leveraging modern **microservices architecture** to provide secure, scalable, and real-time journal management.
+I developed a **Journal Application** to provide secure, scalable, and real-time journal management.
 This project integrates **Spring Boot, JWT, Kafka, Redis, and MongoDB** to ensure high performance, security, and an enriched user experience.

 ## 🔥 Tech Stack & Architecture